finnschwall/rixarag/readme.md

 chunks = pipelines.latex_pipeline("PATH_TO_FOLDER",document_title="How the books called",
         original_pdf = "PATH_TO_COMPILED_PDF")
 ```
-If you don't provide the original PDF, everything still works, but you can't get the page numbers.
+You dont need to provide the original PDF.
+However if you do the chunker will attempt to give page numbers to the chunks.
-Usage for single file is the same.

 ### Wikipedia
 Coming